Goshe-nite/SillyBunny-CssSnippets/README.md

 Adds a UI to manage custom CSS snippets.

-Snippets can be globally activated or linked to a specific theme.
+Snippets can be globally activated, linked to a specific theme, or linked to a specific chat (character / group).

 ![](README/csss-01.png)